- Call us today on:

 Selection for redundancy

-The selection criteria must be objective and it must be applied in a reasonable manner.
+The selection criteria is legally required to be objective and it must be applied in a reasonable manner.
 Examples of objective selection criteria are skills and knowledge, versatility, adaptability, disciplinary and attendance records.
+We can tailor the objective selection criteria to your business's exact needs.

 The employer should consult with employees and consideration should be given to any alternative employment there may be.

-If you as an employer feel you may need to reduce your workforce or restructure, please contact Pearson Solicitors Employment Law team.
+As an employer you may need to reduce your workforce or restructure, please contact give Susan Mayall or Victoria Schofield within Specialist Employment Law team a call or complete the form and we'll call you back.